Spatial Attention-based Implicit Neural Representation for Arbitrary Reduction of MRI Slice Spacing: Method

 \subsection{Local-Aware Spatial Attention}

-To extend the scope of receptive fields for each coordinate, a local-aware spatial attention (LASA) mechanism is designed.
-For a given coordinate, its corresponding latent code is first sampled from the latent space using trilinear interpolation and then refined by the LASA mechanism to capture the spatial correlation between each coordinate and its neighborhood.

-In order to suppress irrelevant features and to reduce computational burdens, we limit the calculation of attention to a certain neighborhood.
-As seen in Fig.~\ref{fig2}, for each $\boldsymbol{x}_q$ on the intermediate slice, its neighborhood is defined to cover an $l\times l$ window on the preceding slice, and a corresponding window on the next slice.
-The centers of the two windows are decided by the projection of $\boldsymbol{x}_q$ on the respective slices.
-We set $l$ to 7 in our experiment balancing the performance and the computational load.
-Let $Z_n\in{\mathbb{R}^{2l^2 \times C}}$ denote the flattened latent codes in the neighborhood of $\boldsymbol{x}_q$, then the corresponding latent code $\boldsymbol{z}_q$ is updated by
+To better model the spatial dependency between each query coordinate and its neighbors, the LASA operation is designed.
+Given a learned mask $M$ by the mask predictor, we conditionally apply the proposed LASA operation for $z_q\in{f^{j}[M]}$.
+In order to suppress irrelevant features and reduce computational burdens, we limit the calculation of attention to a certain neighborhood.
+In Fig.~\ref{fig4}, for a $\boldsymbol{z}_q$ on $f^j$, its neighborhood is defined to cover an $l\times l$ window ($l$=7 in our implementation) on feature map $f^i$, and a corresponding window on feature map $f^{i+1}$.
+Let $\mathrm{Z}_q\in{\mathbb{R}^{2l^2 \times C}}$ denote the flattened feature vectors in the neighborhood of $\boldsymbol{z}_q$, then we update ${\boldsymbol{z}}_q$ as

-where $\hat{\boldsymbol{z}}_q$ is the output of local-aware spatial attention with the same size as $\boldsymbol{z}_q$. $W_{\theta}$, $W_{\varphi}$, $W_g$ denote weight matrices of linear layers to be learned.
-We use dot product to compute the similarity between $\boldsymbol{z}_q$ and $Z_n$.
-Note that we follow works in~\cite{NL}, adding the input to the output of attention, which enables us to integrate the LASA mechanism into any pre-trained model without destroying the effect of the original model.
+where ${\Theta}$, $\Phi$ and $\mathrm{G}$ denote the learnable weight matrices of the linear layers.
+We use dot-product to compute the similarity between $\boldsymbol{z}_q$ and its neighbors in $\mathrm{Z}_q$.
+Note that we follow \citet{NL}, adding input to the output of the attention.

-To better distinguish and reconstruct intermediate slices of arbitrary spacing ratios, we incorporate the distance information into the operation of local-aware attention by adding relative position embedding to keys and values.
-A linear layer is used to map the 3-dim coordinates to $C$-dim position embedding, to maintain the same dimension as the input key/value element.